JOiiNT-LAB/abb_wrapper/abb_librws/README.md

 ## Important Notes

 RobotWare versions `6.x` are currently incompatible with *abb_librws* (due to RWS `1.0` being replaced by RWS `2.0`).
-See [this](http://developercenter.robotstudio.com/webservice) for more information about the different RWS versions.
+Check [this release note](https://robotapps.blob.core.windows.net/apps/ReleaseNotesRWS2019.3.zip) for more information about the different RWS versions.

 Please note that this package has not been productized, it is provided "as-is" and only limited support can be expected.

 ## Overview

 A C++ library for interfacing with ABB robot controllers supporting *Robot Web Services* (RWS).
 See the online [documentation](https://developercenter.robotstudio.com/api/RWS) for a detailed description of what RWS is and how to use it.

 ### Sketch